Cheap Wine Vs. Expensive Wine: Which Is The Better Deal?

 Many people have a preconceived notion that expensive wine is better than affordable wine.
 This couldn't be farther from the truth because cheap wines can offer just as much enjoyment and flavor as an expensive bottle of wine.

 However, many factors may affect wine and its price point.
 In this blog, we'll determine which type of wine has the edge in each category.
-Which do you think will be worth your money?
+Between cheap vs. expensive wine, which do you think is worth your money?

 |Cheap Wine||Expensive Wine|

 |Large production||Small production|

 |Usually aged in American oak barrels||Typically aged in French oak barrels|